mrmacright/Metal-HUD-Mobile-Config/README.md

 - Apple TV HD (2015) or later

 > [!IMPORTANT]
-> - Windows is not supported — Xcode is required and only runs on macOS
 > - System-wide HUD support is not possible — Metal HUD works per app by design on iOS, iPadOS, & tvOS
 > - Can I use this app on iPhone or iPad without a Mac?
 No — Metal HUD requires Xcode and Terminal, which cannot run on iOS
 > - iOS 16 is not supported — `devicectl` is unavailable